 The ECNL also offers (and, in some cases, requires) several Showcase events throughout the year.
 Additionally, there are a couple of different levels of end of year playoffs for which teams may qualify.

 Check out this interview on Top Drawer Soccer with Christian Lavers, the President of ECNL (starting at the 6:36 mark).
 Lavers discusses the boys ECNL, the future of the ECNL in general and why he thinks the structure is the best in youth soccer.
 Good stuff!

 MLS Next’s intent is to create a single pathway for boys through the gauntlet of youth soccer.
 As of today, 489 teams from 113 clubs are participating in MLS Next.
 The standards for being accepted as a club into the MLS Next are very high.
-The league is pided into 3 regional conferences and further subpided into pisions – up to 13 total pisions in some age groups.
+The league is divided into 3 regional conferences and further subdivided into divisions – up to 13 total divisions in some age groups.

 The MLS Next structure is still evolving, but it appears that it will have strict rules about the types and amounts of tournaments allowed as well as participation in sports outside of MLS Next.
 MLS Next is also carrying over perhaps the most impactful and controversial rule of the DA – as long as a player is in MLS Next, the player cannot play high school soccer.

 The Girls Academy League (GA) is a new soccer organization for U13 and older girls originally launched by the Development Player League (DPL) in the wake of the DA’s demise.
 The GA has about 69 clubs divided into 7 regional conferences.